-A burning sensation after sex is a type of dyspareunia, which is also known as painful sex.
-Someone may typically experience this due to a lack of lubrication, or with severe friction.
-However, other causes may require medical attention.
+A burning sensation after sex is a type of dyspareunia, or painful sex.
+It can occur due to a lack of lubrication, severe friction, or STIs.

 It is more prevalent in